 Love is a great motivator, and Alfred I. DuPont built the opulent mansion and gardens at Nemours Estate to secure his wife Alicia's lifelong affection.
 Sadly, he did not succeed as she later divorced him, but he did create a destination that continues to impress.

-Built at the turn of the twentieth century, the mansion is filled with an incredible collection of art, antiques and tapestries, and is surrounded by one of the finest French-style formal gardens in North America.
-Get the most of your $17 day pass by exploring the mansion on your own, joining a tour of the equipment rooms in the basement, admiring the classics in the Chauffeur’s Garage, and slowly strolling the gardens and grounds.
-You can even grab a bench by the pool and pretend you’re a duPont.
+Built at the turn of the twentieth century, the mansion is filled with an incredible collection of art, antiques, and tapestries, and is surrounded by one of the finest French-style formal gardens in North America.
+With a day pass you can:

 Fine Dining at Krazy Kats in Wilmington, Delaware